FIRE PUMP INSPECTION, TESTING & MAINTENANCE

 NFPA 25, standard for the inspection, testing, and maintenance of water-based fire protection systems, states that inspection testing and maintenance should be performed by a qualified person who has developed competence through training and experience.

 Automatic Fire Systems inspectors have a minimum of 800 hours of classroom coursework and 8,500 hours of on-the-job training prior to performing any inspections.
 They also maintain all Continuing Education requirements where applicable.
-100% of all our Inspectors are NICET II (or equivalent).
-This ensures they carry the code and system knowledge needed to keep your systems functioning properly.

 Annual Fire Pump Flow Testing